chiyokera/event_detection/README.md

 $ pip install -r requirements.txt
 ```

-If you get something trouble on FFmpeg or PyNvCodec install, please refer to the official documents([FFmpeg](https://www.ffmpeg.org/),  [PyNvCodec](https://docs.nvidia.com/video-technologies/pynvvideocodec/pynvc-api-prog-guide/index.html))
+If you get something trouble on FFmpeg or PyNvCodec install, please refer to the official documents ([FFmpeg](https://www.ffmpeg.org/),  [PyNvCodec](https://docs.nvidia.com/video-technologies/pynvvideocodec/pynvc-api-prog-guide/index.html))

 #### 0.2 Checkpoint(Model Param) Downloading

 There are 3 kinds of modules in this system.
-Download oh the `.pth` files from this Drive respectively and set them indicted repository.
-(Team or Location Detection Model: about 50MB, T-DEED_challenge: about 170MB, T-DEED_test: about 40MB)
+Download the `.pth` files from this [Drive](https://drive.google.com/drive/folders/13mNx6O6_T4fiPRG2WLQxfcWg1_5McOGa?usp=sharing)/checkpoints respectively and set them indicted repository.
+(Team or Location Detection Model Weights: about 50MB, T-DEED_challenge: about 170MB, T-DEED_test: about 40MB)

 - T-DEED for Ball-Action Spotting
-  - SoccerNetBall_challenge2: trained 500 action spotting games and **7** ball-action spotting games
+  - SoccerNetBall_challenge2: Trained 500 action spotting games and **7** ball-action spotting games
     - Set the param at `data/tdeed/checkpoints/SoccerNetBall_challenge2`
-  - SoccerNetBall_test:trained 500 action spotting games and **5** ball-action spotting games
+  - SoccerNetBall_test: Trained 500 action spotting games and **5** ball-action spotting games
     - Set the param at `data/tdeed/checkpoints/SoccerNetBall_test`
 - Location Detection
   - easy: To detect ball location of the input 15 frames from `Right(half), Left, OUT`